nforgerit/nicolasforgerit.com/content/blog/2023/04/oop-in-java-pt1-classes-objects/index.md

-One of the core principles of OOP is _encapsulation_ which means that the data of an object is only accessible through specialized methods, so called _getters_ and _setters_, combined called _accessors_.
-Even though those _getters_ and _setters_ don't do anything, it is still common to define them in order to be able to change the implementation "under the hood" without having to change the code that uses the object.
+One of the core principles of OOP is _encapsulation_ which means that the data of an object is only accessible through specialized methods, so called _getters_ and _setters_, collectively called _accessors_.
+Even though those _accessors_ don't do anything special with the data they're accessing or storing in the object they're called on, it is still common to add them to class definitions in order to be able to, what's commonly stated, change the implementation "under the hood" without having to change the code that uses the object.

 ![Accessors in action: A User object with accessors for the fields firstName, lastName and birthdate but no setter for createdAt which gets set automatically upon object instantiation and cannot change by definition](oop-3.png "A User object with accessors for the fields firstName, lastName and birthdate but no setter for createdAt which gets set automatically upon object instantiation and cannot change by definition")